jcrane613/YUWorkflow/README.md

 $ java -jar target/registrar-workflow-0.0.1-SNAPSHOT.jar
 ```

-To exit the application, press **ctrl-c**.

-Once the app starts, go to the web browser and visit `http://localhost:8070/home`
+Once the app starts, go to the web browser and for admin access visit `http://localhost:8070/admin/dashboard and login using:`

 Admin username: **admin**

 Admin password: **admin**

+For regular user access visit http://localhost:8070/userDashboard and login using:

 User username: **approver1**